Shivamprajapati844505/delta-demo/README.md

 # delta-demo
-this is demo of github
+This is demo of github.